 Taro is described as “the potato of the tropics”, especially in India and Southeast Asia.
 Have you ever seen or eaten taro before?
 What does taro taste like?
 Does the taro have any good benefits for your health and how to cook it properly?
 If you need answers to these questions, please keep reading.

-First, Learn What Taro Is
+First, Learn What Taro Is?

+Taro or also called Colocasia esculenta is a perennial plant of the Araceae family, which is known for its frilly and heart-shaped leaves.
+You can find many kinds of taro as well as colors.
 Some might be small, round, hairy, and elongated with pure white or pale purple or ivory color with flecks.
 On the other hand, its brown skin is quite furry that can somewhat irritate your skin.

 It’s believed to be native to Southeast Asia, India, and some flooded regions.
 Although both roots and leaves are eatable, don’t eat raw because they contain calcium oxalate, a toxin for your kidneys.